Reality is measured. Not estimated.

 Adjacent Physical Markets

 Parametric insurance triggers, EUDR supply-chain provenance, grid and microgrid intelligence, water rights, and permit compliance.
 Each uses the same signing pipeline.
-None require a new core trust layer.
+None require a new measurement layer.

 Four layers visible.
 Six layers in the protocol.